How to celebrate MLK Day with your team

 - Volunteer your time as an act of service.

-- Research local community Day of Service activities.
+- Research local community activities and volunteer

 - Organize a drive: Contact your local food bank, animal shelter, or organizations that empower low-income and homeless populations to find out what they need.
 Then encourage your team and peers to donate those items and deliver them to the charity.